nftbiker/bannedwallets/README.md

 ## Update restricted list

-The restricted.json list is from teia-report repository, and it's update once per day through a github action worflow
+The restricted.json list is from teia-report repository, and it's update once per day through a github action worflow.
+For this to work, you need to go to “Settings” in your repository, and grant read and write permissions to GitHub Actions in the "Actions" / "General" menu, in the "Workflow permissions" block